Seeing your senior dog act aggressively can be alarming and concerning, especially if this behavior is new or worsening.

 They may growl or snap if they perceive a threat to their resources.
 Understanding triggers and modifying interactions through training or environmental adjustments can reduce aggressive incidents.

-What to Do If Your Old Dog Is Getting Aggressive
+Old Dog Suddenly Getting Aggressive

 When to Call or Visit Your Vet